krishna2/krishna2.github.io/munger.md

 Fundamental philosophy of life: Preparation.
 Discipline.
 Patience.
 Decisiveness.

-This was so cool to see Charlie's disdain for Chiropractors (which I share too): You become the equivalent of a chiropractor, who, of course, is the great boob in medicine.
+This was so cool to see Charlie's disdain for Chiropractors (which I share too):
+You become the equivalent of a chiropractor, who, of course, is the great boob in medicine.

 And also this:
 What I personally hate most are systems that make fraud easy.
 Probably way more than half of all the chiropractic income in California comes from pure fraud.

 He played the chain store game harder and better than anyone else.
-[Sam] Walton invented practically nothing.
-But he copied everything anybody else ever did that was smart—and he did it with more fanaticism and better employee manipulation.
+(Sam) Walton invented practically nothing.
+But he copied everything anybody else ever did that was smart — and he did it with more fanaticism and better employee manipulation.

 Then there’s another model from microeconomics that I find very interesting.
 When technology moves as fast as it does in a civilization like ours, you get a phenomenon that I call competitive destruction.

 So you have to figure out what your own aptitudes are.
 If you play games where other people have the aptitudes and you don’t, you’re going to lose.

-One of his favorites is the "lollapalooza effect" :  when two or three or more forces are operating in the same direction.
+One of his favorites is the "lollapalooza effect": when two or three or more forces are operating in the same direction.

-Hard to swallow: So it’s much better to let some things go uncompensated—to let life be hard—than to create systems that are easy to cheat.
+Hard to swallow: So it’s much better to let some things go uncompensated — to let life be hard—than to create systems that are easy to cheat.

 Part of what you must learn is how to handle mistakes and new facts that change the odds.
 Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.

 Self-pity is always counterproductive.
 It’s the wrong way to think.
 And when you avoid it you get a great advantage over everybody else, or almost everybody else, because self-pity is a standard response.
 And you can train yourself out of it.

 When you don’t know and you don’t have any special competence, don’t be afraid to say so.

 I believe in the discipline of mastering the best that other people have ever figured out.
 I don’t believe in just sitting down and trying to dream it all up yourself.
 Nobody’s that smart.

 After all, a competing product, if it is never tried, can’t act as a reward creating a conflicting habit.
 Every spouse knows that.

 Like pilot training, the ethos of hard science does not say “Take what you wish” but “Learn it all to fluency, like it or not.”

 Your mistaken professors were too much influenced by “rational man” models of human behavior from economics and too little by “foolish man” models from psychology and real-world experience.
 ```

 Munger quoting others